NieneB/InternshipReport/index.md

 ### Context requirements

-- Only use of free and open source software is used.
+- Only free and open source software is used.

 ### Assumptions